mjstealey/wordpress-nginx-docker/README.md

 - **Let's Encrypt**

-	If you plan on using SSL certificates from [Let's Encrypt](https://letsencrypt.org) it is important that your public domain is already registered and reachable.
+    If you plan on using SSL certificates from [Let's Encrypt](https://letsencrypt.org) it is important that your public domain is already DNS registered and publically reachable.

-	Run: `./letsencrypt/letsencrypt-init.sh DOMAIN_NAME`, where `DOMAIN_NAME` is the publicly registered domain name of your host.
+    Run: `./letsencrypt/letsencrypt-init.sh DOMAIN_NAME`, where `DOMAIN_NAME` is the publicly registered domain name of your host to generate your initial certificate.
+(Information about updating your Let's Encrypt certificate can be found further down in this document)

 ```console
 $ ./letsencrypt-init.sh example.com